-As the Principal of Papakura High School may I say what a pleasure it is to be able to provide these words of welcome and introduction read more Whancu Groups On Wednesday 8 retruary 2017 a team representing our local wi Ngati Tamacho visited the school for a special assembly in which they presented the school with three significant names connected to the Papakura area, which retain geographical features, read more Digital Learning and more the stabilited to support a cluster of schools in Papakura.
-Is a charitable trust established to support a cluster of schools in Papakura.
-Kootkilu is to inter-connect and wave together, ki Papakura is in Papakura.
-The Trust supports programme within integrates health, homes and education for children, their families and within a dams to: enable fully-engaged digital read more.
+The Kootuitui ki Papakura is a The Kootultui ki Papakura is a charitable trust established to support a cluster of schools in Papakura.
+Kootului is to inter-connect and weave together, ki Papakura is in Papakura: The Trust supports a programme which integrates health, homes and education for children, their families and whanau and aims to: enable fully-engaged digital read more.

-- Newsletters
+- Newsletters .

-- Texts
+- Texts .

-- Phone calls
+- Phone calls •

+- Letters •